rjNemo/meal_planner/README.md

 - WebApp
 - Random meal suggestion
-- Search by name: you're look for a recipe?
-Ours are easy to make and Yummy!
+- Search by name: you're looking for a recipe?
+Ours are easy to make and yummy!